-You can also ask for the decision to be looked at again if you're unhappy with the level of the benefit you've been awarded or the period for which it's been awarded.
+If you aren't award ADP, you have six weeks to ask Social Security Scotland to reconsider, by asking for a 'redetermination'.
+You can also ask for the decision to be looked at again if you're unhappy with the level of the benefit you've been awarded or the period of time for which it's been awarded.
+If you have any questions about this, contact the Parkinson's UK helpline on 0808 800 0303.